 Well, mood can definitely be a root cause for low libido.
 We talked earlier about how a lack of sleep can cause irritability and moodiness.
 Other negative emotions can also cause problems, and bottling things up inside can often magnify your concerns.
 For some people, this can result in a case of the blues.

-While many of my clients say they like to do some serious cocooning (hiding away from everyone and just hunkering down alone) when they are feeling down, my own belief is that this is really the time one most needs their loved ones and a sense of community.
-If you don’t feel you can reach out to your partner (at the particular moment), grab a friend and do some positive bonding that way.
+While many of my clients say they like to do some serious cocooning (hiding away from everyone and just hunkering down alone) when they are feeling down, my approach is to double down on activities that boost oxytocin.
 Did you know that our bonding and hormone of love, oxytocin, helps counter the negative effects of our stress hormone, cortisol?
 Yes, it does!

 Finally, it’s important to note that anxiety and mood disorders have a higher prevalence in patients with thyroid dysfunction.
 In my own practice, I have found that mood disorders are very common in those with thyroid conditions.
 Many studies have associated abnormal levels of TSH, T3, and T4, with depression.
 You can read more about that, along with my personal experience, in my articles on anxiety and mood disorders related to Hashimoto’s.